Strict irreducibility of Markov chains and ergodicity of skew products: Ergodicity of step skew products

-We are now able to improve the representation of $T$-invariant functions given in Proposition \ref{representation1} for step skew products over Markov shifts in case the latter arises from a strictly irreducible Markov kernel.
-It will turn out that in this situation the $T$-invariant functions only depend on the $X$-argument.
+We are now able to improve the representation of $T$-invariant functions given in Proposition \ref{representation1} for step skew products over Markov shifts in case of a strictly irreducible Markov kernel.
+It will turn out that in this situation the $T$-invariant functions do not depend on the $\Omega$-argument at all.